Email

 Training Mode

-1. The Engine Indicating and Crew Alerting System alert messages are shown on the upper display unit in three forms
+1. With an Engine Indicating and Crew Alerting System lower display unit failure

-2. The display modes for the Engine Indicating and Crew Alerting System are:
+3. With an Engine Indicating and Crew Alerting System

 4. The Electronic Centralised Aircraft Monitor (ECAM) type of system shows a